leozilla/knowhow/performance/java.md

  * Context switch between mutator and GC (not guaranteed to be scheduled back on same core)
  * False Sharing in GC Card Tables
    + Try ```-XX:+UseConCardMark``` Use with care: 15% sequential slowdown
+ * GC Stop Time does not include Time to Safepoint (time to get all threads stopping)

 Method references create garbage?
 WTF (https://youtu.be/vZngvuXk7PM?t=956) 8 fields, capturing lambdas is often the limit for Escape analysis (https://youtu.be/vZngvuXk7PM?t=1959)